s-arora-1987/sawyer_irl_project/README.md

    [Workstation Setup](http://sdk.rethinkrobotics.com/intera/Workstation_Setup)

-   - Make sure you are able to connect to the gripper using the following steps: (DO ALL THESE STEPS WITHIN THE ./intera.sh ENV IN ALL NEW TERMINALS)
+   - Make sure you are able to connect to the gripper using the following steps: (DO ALL THESE STEPS WITHIN THE ./intera.sh ENV, ALL IN NEW TERMINALS)

          sudo chmod 777 /dev/ttyUSB0